Strawhorse/Strawhorse/README.md

 Also learning using Udemy, Kaggle, Coursera, and anything else useful I can find.
 Looking for developer opportunities.

-Recently gave this repository a clean sweep and am looking to upload fresh projects.
+Recently gave this repository a clean sweep and am uploading fresh projects.

-Current stack:
+Languages:
 - Java
 - JavaScript/Typescript
 - HTML, CSS,